How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Several options are available for each chart that let you fully customize their look.
+Visualizer is flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+Various options are available for each chart that let you customize their settings.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile web browsers without having to install any additional software.
+Your blog or site visitors can see your charts and graphs on their mobile browsers without having to install any extra plugins.

-Inside your WP administration area, select Plugins > Add New from the main sidebar menu …
+From your WordPress admin area, select Plugins > Add New from the main admin menu …

-This brings up the plugin’s Visualizer Library screen …
+This takes you to the plugin’s Visualizer Library options screen …

 When creating your CSV data file, ensure that:

-If you are unsure about how to format your CSV file, just use the sample spreadsheet supplied with the plugin.
+If you are not sure how to format your data CSV, just download the sample spreadsheet that comes with the plugin.

 Upload CSV File From Computer